 Crypto assets have been the subject of a lot of stress and confusion when it comes to taxes.
 Despite its ambiguous guidance, the tax agency sent thousands of letters to crypto traders and investors warning them to pay the tax that they owe or face fines and other penalties.

-Let's take a look at some of the challenges associated with tracking cost basis—especially across different wallets and exchanges—as well as how to resolve them.
+Let's take a look at some of the cost basis accounting methods like LIFO/FIFO for filing crypto taxes, the challenges associated with tracking cost basis—especially across different wallets and exchanges—and how to resolve them.

 Simple Cost Basis Formula